cue-lang/cue/doc/tutorial/basics/types.md

 int
 float
 ```
+in addition to the error type mentioned in the previous section.

 CUE does not distinguish between types and values.
 A field value can be a type (using one of the above names), a concrete value,